Lixuan Guo (郭立轩)

 email: glixuan6 _at_ gmail.com

 Hello there!
-I am Lixuan, a third-year CS Undergraduate student at Xidian University.
-Currently, I am a Research Intern at Stony Brook University, advised by Chenyu You and work closely with Yifei Wang and Stefanie Jegelka to explore Sparsity's efficient and scalable applications in various fields, such as embedding-based retrieval, LLM finetuning and MoE architecture design.
+I am Lixuan Guo, a third-year Undergraduate student majoring in Computer Science at Xidian University.
+Currently, I am a Research Intern at Stony Brook University, advised by Chenyu You.
+I also collaborate closely with Yifei Wang and Prof. Stefanie Jegelka to explore Sparsity's efficient and scalable applications in various fields, such as embedding-based retrieval, LLM finetuning and MoE architecture design.
 Previously, I cooperate with Shixiong Zhang on projects focusing on single-cell-RNA sequence clustering.

 My current research interest broadly lies in Computer Vision, Natural Language Processing and Machine Learning.
 I am dedicated to the development of a universal, efficient and reliable machine learning system that can handle images, text, and multimodal tasks.